tessacorreig/Algorithms-project/README.md

 ###Limitations
 The algorithm is currently limited to start-up business, as if a business were to grow exponentially into a mass corporation, our current system might not hold all data structures appropriately.
+Our main limitation is that our app works specifically with our dataset only, if a startup would want to include their own dataset it would not be possible.

 ##File Architecture
+- `startups.py` - The main balsamiq app file that includes
+- `templates`- the app contains templates to create the interfaces of the app
+- any other files are self-explanatory.

 #The Dataset
 The dataset provides information about 4 products from a start-up with 208 accumulated different time stamps.
 Its content is relevant for anyone interested in tracking and organizing their products depending on their time stamps, and understand their current and past savings, expenses, incomes, and inventories.
 The following variables are presented: